 Exam: Two Hours: 40%

-T Lodge, Mandela: A Critical Life (Oxford University Press, 2006)
+Tom Lodge, Mandela: A Critical Life (Oxford: Oxford University Press, 2006), available as e-book

-J Wintle, Perfect Hostage: a Life of Aung San Suu Kyi, Burma’s Prisoner of Conscience (Skyhorse, 2013).
+Justin Wintle, Perfect Hostage: A Life of Aung San Suu Kyi, Burma's Prisoner of Conscience (New York: Skyhorse Publishing, 2013)

 Upon successful completion of the module, students will: